 However, they also have their own set of advantages.
-Hill training can improve the strength of your leg muscles, improve your stride and expand its length, enhance your cardiovascular muscles and better your running economy.
+Hill repeats can improve the strength of your leg muscles, improve your stride and expand its length, enhance your cardiovascular muscles and better your running economy.

 Additionally, you can also derive these benefits in the shortest period of time.
 In less than 6 weeks, you will be able to observe a significant enhancement in your speed and muscle power.

-Why are Hill workouts the Best?
+Why Are Hill Sprints The Best?

 There is an increasing awareness among runners about the necessity to combine regular running with strength work.
 It can strengthen ligaments and tendons, minimize injury risks, and enhance your overall form.